CACI-International/ergo/ergo/README.md

 * Reduce function captures to the bare minimum.
 * Allow functions to get call-site variables?
 Convenient for things like `work-dir`.
-* Allow fetching of urls and use of zip/tarballs with load command.